 A female Facebook friend posted this very interesting article by Patrick Armen from Elite Daily.
-I too have heard of the “death of the gentleman.”
-Too, I have read and see all around me how men–at least in the West–seem to be living as, as the author calls them, “overgrown boys.”
+I, too, have heard of the “death of the gentleman.”
+Too, I have read and seen how men–at least in the West–seem to be living as, the author calls them, “overgrown boys.”
 The last three points seem to be written with me in mind.
 It’s time to man up! — Jack

 Five Ways You Can Be A Real Gentleman In A World Full Of Boys

 I keep hearing people proclaim the death of the gentleman.
 Everywhere I turn, I see overgrown boys speak to women in abominable ways.
 I see them playing manipulative games and emotionally punishing women like a pack of high school children.

 I’ve seen these overgrown boys high-five their friends after spending a night with a woman, and then recount all the things she thought she shared with him and him alone.

 I call them “overgrown boys” because they are not men; being a man is more than just mimicking the external features of manhood.
 Being a man means embodying the behaviors of one, of gracefully owning the calculating logic and flowing emotion that lives within us all.